 - Medical insurance provided by an insurance company in Spain

 - Original medical certificate issued by a doctor, verifying you do not have any contagious diseases and that you are free of drug addictions and mental illness

-The Spain Golden Visa is a residency by investment scheme which grants the investor permanent residency in Spain.
+Spain Golden Visa is a residency by investment scheme which grants permanent residency in Spain.
 This may also eventually lead to citizenship.

-- High Mobility: The Golden Visa Spain allows you to travel visa-free through the Schengen zone
+- High Mobility: Golden Visa Spain allows you to travel visa-free through the Schengen zone

-- No Minimum Stay Requirement: Unlike other types of visas in Spain, you only need to spend one day per year there to maintain the Golden Visa
+- No Minimum Stay Requirement: Unlike other types of visas in Spain, you only need to spend one day per year there to maintain your Golden Visa

-- Path to Citizenship: The Golden Visa can lead to citizenship in Spain if you reside there for six months a year for ten years
+- Path to Citizenship: Golden Visa can lead to citizenship in Spain if you reside there for 10 years

 In order to qualify for a Golden Visa in Spain, you need to make one of the following investments: